cupy/cupy/docs/source/tutorial/memory.rst

    When you monitor the memory usage (e.g., using ``nvidia-smi`` for GPU memory or ``ps`` for CPU memory), you may notice that memory not being freed even after the array instance become out of scope.
    This is an expected behavior, as the default memory pool "caches" the allocated memory blocks.

-See :doc:`cuda` for the details of memory management APIs.
+See :doc:`../reference/cuda` for the details of memory management APIs.

 Memory Pool Operations
 ----------------------